ivanpos2015/TigressForWindows/README.md

 2) Avoid using primitive data types, typedef everything to UINT8, etc.

 ## Stability
-Anything not labled here should be assumed as stable.
+Anything not labled here should be assumed as non-notable, and stable.

 - [x] Stacked VMs
 - [ ] JIT compiler